Larry Sanders (basketball): College career

 At VCU, he was keen to train under its then head coach Anthony Grant, who was known to have tutored standout big men at the University of Florida while he was still an assistant there.
 For his first two seasons for VCU, Sanders played 2nd star to guard Eric Maynor.
 He excelled in that role, utilizing his size and athleticism to disrupt teams defensively.
 As a sophomore, he helped the Rams into the 2009 NCAA tournament against the UCLA Bruins, but lost 65–64 in the first round of the tournament.
 Sanders went on to have a more prominent role in his junior season after Maynor was drafted into the NBA.
 As a junior Sanders averaged 14.4 points, 9.1 rebounds, and 2.6 blocks, with 53% field-goal accuracy, all statistical team highs, on his way to earning the second of his consecutive CAA Defensive Player of the Year awards in 2008–09 and 2009–10.

 Larry Sanders announced in April 2010 after his junior year that he was departing VCU early to enter the NBA draft.

 Professional career

 Milwaukee Bucks (2010–2015)

 Sanders was chosen by the Milwaukee Bucks with the 15th overall pick in the 2010 NBA draft.
 On July 8, 2010, he signed a multi-year, rookie scaled contract with the Bucks.
-On February 20, 2011, he was assigned to the Fort Wayne Mad Ants of the NBA D-League.
-On February 26, 2011, he was recalled by the Bucks.
+On February 20, 2011, Sanders was assigned to the Fort Wayne Mad Ants of the NBA D-League.
+On February 26, he was recalled by the Bucks.

-On November 30, 2012, he recorded his only career triple-double with 10 points, 12 rebounds and 10 blocks in a loss to Minnesota.
+On November 30, 2012, Sanders recorded his only career triple-double with 10 points, 12 rebounds and 10 blocks in a loss to the Minnesota Timberwolves.
 He finished the season second in blocks per game behind Serge Ibaka.
 Sanders also finished third in voting for the NBA Most Improved Player Award, after Paul George and Greivis Vásquez.